The quiver approach to the BPS spectrum of a 4d N=2 gauge theory: Introduction

 and two field configurations are physically equivalent iff the corresponding modules are isomorphic. \textit{Stability} is defined in terms of the central charge $Z$ of the $\cn=2$ \textsc{susy} algebra.
 Being conserved, $Z$ is a linear combinations of the various charges; hence may be seen as a linear map $Z\colon \Gamma\rightarrow \C$.
 We assume $\mathrm{Im}\,Z(\Gamma_+) \geq0$, so that we have a well--defined function $\arg Z\colon \Gamma_+\rightarrow [0,\pi]$.
 Then $X\in\mathsf{mod} \mathscr{J}\!(Q,\cw)$ is \emph{stable} (with respect to the given central charge $Z$) iff, for all proper non--zero submodules $Y$, $\arg Z(Y)<\arg Z(X)$.
-In particular, \emph{$X$ is stable} $\Rightarrow$ \emph{$X$ is a brick,} $\Leftrightarrow \mathrm{End}\,X=\C$.
+In particular, \emph{$X$ is stable} $\Rightarrow$ \emph{$X$ is a brick,} (a module $X$ of an associative algebra is called a \emph{brick} if $\mathrm{End}\,X=\C$).
 The isoclasses of stable modules of given dimension $\gamma$ typically form a family parameterized by a K\"ahler manifold $\cm_\gamma$; from the viewpoint of the 1d theory the space $\cm_\gamma$ corresponds to zero--modes which should be quantized producing $SU(2)_\text{spin}\times SU(2)_R$ quantum numbers.
 In particular, a $d$--dimensional family corresponds (at least) to a BPS supermultiplet with spin content $(0,\tfrac{1}{2})\otimes \frac{d}{2}$ (thus rigid modules corresponds to hypermultiplets, $\mathbb{P}^1$--families to vector supermultiplets, and so on).
 Notice that the full dependence of the BPS spectrum from the parameters of the theory is encoded in the central charge $Z$, which depends on these parameters as specified by the Seiberg--Witten geometry.

 For a given $\cn=2$ theory $(Q,\cw)$ is \emph{not} unique; indeed there may be several sets of generators $\{e_v\}$ with the above properties.
 Two allowed $(Q,\cw)$ are related by a Seiberg duality, which precisely coincides with the mutations of a quiver with potential in the sense of cluster algebras \cite{derksen1} (this, in particular, requires $\cw$ to be non--degenerate in that sense).
 Therefore, to a QFT we associate a full \textit{mutation class} of quivers.
-This mutation class is finite iff the theory is complete \cite{CV11} which, in particular, implies that no BPS state has spin larger than $1$.
+If the mutation class is finite we say that the corresponding $\mathcal{N}=2$ QFT is \emph{complete} \cite{CV11} which, in particular, implies that no BPS state has spin larger than $1$.